Mercedes E-Class hybrid running costs

 |Insurance group||Warranty||Service interval||2021/22 company-car tax cost (20%/40%)|

 Like all plug-in hybrids, the E 300 e and E 300 de will be extremely cheap to run if your regular driving routine plays to their strengths.
-A short commute and a home or work charging point will see you spending just pennies per day to run the car.
+A short commute and a home or work charging point will see you spending very little per day to run the car.

 However, if you've bought one privately, it'll be quite some time before you've made up for the considerable price difference between the hybrids and the regular petrol and diesel E-Class variants.
-The E 300 e and E 300 de are around £10,000 more than the equivalent E 200 or E 220 d models – plus the combustion-engined cars are available in cheaper trim levels.
+The E 300 e and E 300 de cost around £10,000 more than the equivalent E 200 or E 220 d models – plus the non-hybrid cars are available in cheaper trim levels.

 Company-car drivers are the ones who benefit most from the E-Class hybrids' ultra-low CO2 emissions, which keep their annual tax bills low.
 Both models are exempt from the London Congestion Charge until October 2021, at which point only fully zero-emissions vehicles will escape.

 Mercedes E-Class hybrid insurance group